andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/fMRI_04_Preprocessing.rst

 .. note::
   For BET and many of the other FSL tools, you are required to specify an input image and an output image: Some operation is performed on the input image (skullstripping, for example) and the output image is the result of that operation.
-Usually the other options are set to defaults that work well for the majority of datasets, but which you can override if you want.
+Usually the other options are set to defaults that work well for the majority of datasets, but you can override them if you want.

 If you launched the FSL GUI from the ``sub-08`` directory, click on the Folder icon next to the ``Input image`` field and navigate to the ``anat`` directory.
 Select the file ``sub-08_T1w.nii.gz`` and click the OK button.
 Notice that the ``Output image`` field is automatically filled in with the word ``brain`` appended to your Input image.
 This is FSL's default, but you can change the name if you like.
 For this tutorial, we will leave it as is.